 - If none of your non-degree/certificate seeking students are new to the institution this Fall, then you must report zero students for line D5.
 This field cannot be left blank. - The number of students entered for line D5 is expected to be greater than 0.
-If this is not the case, then you must confirm. - The number of students entered for line D5 must be less than or equal to the number of students in line D4. - The number of students entered for line D5 should not be equal to those in line D4 since this would indicate that the institution's entering class is 100% of the GRS cohort.
-If the institution's entering class is 100% of the GRS cohort, then you must confirm.
+If this is not the case, then you must confirm that the data entered are correct. - The number of students entered for line D5 must be less than or equal to the number of students in line D4. - The number of students entered for line D5 should not be equal to those in line D4 since this would indicate that the institution's entering class is 100% of the GRS cohort.
+If the institution's entering class is 100% of the GRS cohort, then you must confirm that this is correct.